JuliaLang/julia/doc/manual/dates.rst

 Fixed-width slots are specified by repeating the period character the number of times corresponding to the width with no delimiter between characters.
 So ``"yyyymmdd"`` would correspond to a date string like ``"20140716"``.
 The parser distinguishes a fixed-width slot by the absence of a delimiter, noting the transition ``"yyyymm"`` from one period character to the next.

 Support for text-form month parsing is also supported through the ``u`` and ``U`` characters, for abbreviated and full-length month names, respectively.
-By default, only English month names are supported, so ``u`` corresponds to "Jan", "Feb", "Mar", etc. And ``U`` corresponds to "January", "February", "March", etc. Similar to other name=>value mapping functions :func:`dayname` and :func:`monthname`, custom locales can be loaded by passing in the ``locale=>Dict{UTF8String,Int}`` mapping to the :const:`MONTHTOVALUEABBR` and :const:`MONTHTOVALUE` dicts for abbreviated and full-name month names, respectively.
+By default, only English month names are supported, so ``u`` corresponds to "Jan", "Feb", "Mar", etc. And ``U`` corresponds to "January", "February", "March", etc. Similar to other name=>value mapping functions :func:`dayname` and :func:`monthname`, custom locales can be loaded by passing in the ``locale=>Dict{String,Int}`` mapping to the :const:`MONTHTOVALUEABBR` and :const:`MONTHTOVALUE` dicts for abbreviated and full-name month names, respectively.

 One note on parsing performance: using the ``Date(date_string,format_string)`` function is fine if only called a few times.
 If there are many similarly formatted date strings to parse however, it is much more efficient to first create a :class:`Dates.DateFormat`, and pass it instead of a raw format string.